asyncapi/generator/docs/index.md

 The AsyncAPI generator is a tool that generates anything you want using the **[AsyncAPI Document](generator/asyncapi-document)** and **[Template](generator/template)** that are supplied as inputs to the AsyncAPI CLI.
 The generator was built with extensibility in mind; you can use the generator to generate anything you want, provided that it can be defined in a template, such as code, diagrams, markdown files, microservices, and applications.
 A number of [community-maintained templates](https://github.com/search?q=topic%3Aasyncapi+topic%3Agenerator+topic%3Atemplate) are now available for immediate usage.

+> :memo: **Note:**  To generate models/classes for your event-driven architecture apps, use [modelinna](generator/model-generation), which is supported in the AsyncAPI CLI, instead of using the AsyncAPI generator.

 ### Generator use cases
 - Generation of interactive and understandable API documentation
 - Generation of APIs' client libraries